-- 21.24 On 18 December 2014, Valentina Amoroso sent a request for information to Arconic's quality representative, Lilia Koscuk.333 In early January 2015 Ms Koscuk replied, saying that she agreed the proposed quality plan, but failed to provide the information that the BBA had requested for the purposes of the review.334 Ms Amoroso repeated her request on 7 January 2015 and again on 12 January 2015, when she imposed a deadline of 20 January 2015 for a response.335 Ms Koscuk responded by referring Ms Amoroso to various people at Arconic whom the BBA already knew, including Mr Wehrle.336 Her approach was entirely unhelpful, bordering on the obstructive. - 21.25 On 22 January 2015 the BBA decided at a senior level337 to complete the review with the information Ms Amoroso already had.338 The decision is inexplicable.
+21.24 On 18 December 2014, Valentina Amoroso sent a request for information to Arconic's quality representative, Lilia Koscuk.
+In early January 2015 Ms Koscuk replied, saying that she agreed the proposed quality plan, but failed to provide the information that the BBA had requested for the purposes of the review.
+Ms Amoroso repeated her request on 7 January 2015 and again on 12 January 2015, when she imposed a deadline of 20 January 2015 for a response.
+Ms Koscuk responded by referring Ms Amoroso to various people at Arconic whom the BBA already knew, including Mr Wehrle.
+Her approach was entirely unhelpful, bordering on the obstructive.

+- 21.25 On 22 January 2015 the BBA decided at a senior level to complete the review with the information Ms Amoroso already had.
+The decision is inexplicable.
 The BBA had said that the information it was seeking from Arconic was essential to complete the review, as indeed it was.
-The BBA had received no confirmation of the performance of the Reynobond product from Arconic in the previous seven years and Arconic's failure to provide such information when asked was exceptional and extreme.339 The BBA should have realised that it was a case requiring particular attention rather than summary completion. - 21.26 The BBA could and should have threatened to suspend Arconic's BBA certificate given its lack of response340 and should have done so if the information it required was not provided.341 However, it does not appear that such a step was ever considered, despite Arconic's wholesale lack of co-operation.
-Indeed, we were told that it was not the BBA's practice at the time to suspend certificates for a failure to respond to requests for information.342 We consider that to be an unsafe and unsatisfactory position, but as a result the BBA completed the review using only publicly available information, such as the information available on Arconic's website, published technical datasheets and marketing brochures.343 - 21.27 There is evidence that summaries of results were available in the CSTB's web database344 and Ms Amoroso said that in January 2015 she would have referred to the certification available on the CTSB's website.345 Had she looked at those summaries she would, or at least should, have noticed the Cs-2, d0 and E classifications and questioned the contents of the BBA certificate.
-However, for whatever reason, that did not happen.
-In any event, according to Mr Nkomo, BBA did not consider it part of its responsibility on a review to look for fire testing data on laboratories' websites because the customer was obliged to provide
+The BBA had received no confirmation of the performance of the Reynobond product from Arconic in the previous seven years and Arconic's failure to provide such information when asked was exceptional and extreme.
+The BBA should have realised that it was a case requiring particular attention rather than summary completion. - 21.26 The BBA could and should have threatened to suspend Arconic's BBA certificate given its lack of response and should have done so if the information it required was not provided.
+However, it does not appear that such a step was ever considered, despite Arconic's wholesale lack of co-operation.
+Indeed, we were told that it was not the BBA's practice at the time to suspend certificates for a failure to respond to requests for information.
+We consider that to be an unsafe

-337 Nkomo {Day107/48:1-10}; Albon {Day110:39:1-7}.
+&lt;sup>337 Nkomo {Day107/48:1-10}; Albon {Day110:39:1-7}.

-339 Amoroso {Day106/60:2-9}; {Day106/74:8-10}; Nkomo {Day107/43:23}-{Day107/44:3}; Albon {Day110/35:25}-{Day110/36:20}.
+&lt;sup>339 Åmoroso {Day106/60:2-9}; {Day106/74:8-10}; Nkomo {Day107/43:23}-{Day107/44:3}; Albon {Day110/35:25}-{Day110/36:20}.

-340 See clause 13(a) of the BBA's standard terms {BBA00008042/3} clause 13(a).
+&lt;sup>340 See clause 13(a) of the BBA's standard terms {BBA00008042/3} clause 13(a).